 - Data Management

-Llewelyn Brown has more than 12 years of experience in health information technology with expertise in implementing electronic health record (EHR) systems across various clinical disciplines and patient care settings.
+Llewelyn Brown has almost 20 years of experience in health information technology (health IT) with expertise implementing electronic health record (EHR) systems and developing measures of quality using EHR data.

 Brown’s previous work includes system and clinical analyst positions at Computer Sciences Corporation, the University of Pennsylvania Health System, the Johns Hopkins Hospital, and Maimonides Medical Center.
 He holds an M.P.A. in public administration and health management/nursing informatics from the Robert F. Wagner School of Public Service at New York University.